 - This is the second most popular attraction in Amsterdam.
 This Direct Access Blue Lane ticket lets you skip the often-lengthy line and walk straight into Van Gogh's world

-The permanent collection of Van Gogh's works in the museum displays over 200 of his items, including his serene landscapes, beautiful still life and compelling drawings and letters.
-Seen together, they cast an revealing light on his extraordinary life.
+The permanent collection of Van Gogh's works in the museum displays over 200 of his items, including his serene landscapes, beautiful still lifes and compelling drawings and letters.
+Seen together, they cast a revealing light on his extraordinary life.
 Don't miss his legendary painting Sunflowers and his eccentric self-portraits.

 The Van Gogh Museum's multimedia guide is available in English, Dutch, French, German, Italian, Portuguese, Spanish, Russian, Mandarin and Japanese